Nodeocrat/room-samples/README.md

 ## Class: Room

 This class represents a room of clients.
-This is intended to be extended from.
+This is intended to be extended.

 ### new Room(options)
 - `options` {Object}